reserve-protocol/protocol/docs/system-design.md

 Dimension: `{1}`

-The `rewardRatio` is the amount of the current reward amount that should be handed out per span of 12s.
+The `rewardRatio` is the fraction of the current reward amount that should be handed out per span of 12s.

 Default value: `1069671574938` = a half life of 90 days at a period of 12s.